eferrea/BCI-Master/README.md

 **Start to use the BCI**

+At the beginning of the session the user performs reaches to the target by moving the cursor with the mouse (decoder calibration phase).
+Once the decoder is calibrated it can be used to control cursor positions and perform the task (decoding phase).
+In this phase mouse movements are used to make neurons firing according to the cosine model while the decoder converts this activity into movements.

-The simplest use of the BCI requires to:
+Therefore, the simplest use of the BCI requires to:
 1. calibrate the decoder: perform reaches on the task controller side and then press the Update Regression button.
 2. select the units used for decoding.
 The intensity of the color represents the tuning strength.
 Click to select one unit and update with the Update Regression Button.
 3. After collecting enough samples (shown on the right table) press the Switch BCI button to start the decoder.
 In this condition, movements are guided by neurons and should follow the mouse pointer (this depends also on the quality of the calibration that is depending on number of units and number of samples).